Questions and answers about the Corona virus

 Together we can ensure that we maintain a safe environment that we can all continue to enjoy.

-Due to the Government’s important directive on banning public gatherings over 8 people (from November 24th), we understand that you as a guest are wondering what applies to our hotels and whether we will be open in the future.
-The answer is yes.
-Let us explain how we came to that decision.
+Due to the Government’s important directive on banning public gatherings over 8 people, we understand that you as a guest are wondering what applies to our hotels and whether we will be open in the future.
+At the moment, the maximum number of guests in each party is limited to 4 people.
+This rule applies to restaurant visits only.
+For general gatherings, the maximum number of 8 persons still applies.
+In the next paragraph, you will find more information about congestion rules that hotel and restaurant businesses are covered by.

 What do you really mean by public gatherings?